prismmodelchecker/prism-games/README.md

 DOCUMENTATION
 -------------

-Included in this release is a manual for the latest version of PRISM, in which PRISM-games is based.
+Included in this release is a manual for the version of PRISM on which PRISM-games is based.

 Documentation specifically for PRISM-games can be found here:

-The best source of information about using PRISM is the online manual:

   http://www.prismmodelchecker.org/games/